-Spanish direct object pronoun is something our students ask about a lot.
-We thought it would be helpful, to give you a clear run down of the concept.
+Spanish direct object pronoun is something our learners ask about a lot.
+We thought it would be helpful, to give you a clear rundown of the concept.
+So if you also have similar questions, read on to get an answer!

 Before we get to the Spanish direct object pronouns, let’s start with the basics.